-- 4.3.1 Control Limits.
-In the slalom, there should be super gatekeepers with responsibility for 15 to 20 gates. - 4.3.2 Qualifications.
+4.3.1 Control Limits.
+In the slalom, there should be super gatekeepers with responsibility for 15 to 20 gates.

+- 4.3.2 Qualifications.
 Super gatekeepers must have a level one certification. - 4.3.3 Duties.
 Work under the chief gatekeeper.
-Refer to national and international standards for duties of a gatekeeper.
+The duties of a gatekeeper will be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards.